 This is purely a personal observation, but one thing I’ve noticed from my own blogs is that there comes a point where more posts DON’T bring more traffic.
 My guess is that this is because most visitors will only check your site once per day at the most, so if you’re posting more often than that, yes, it will probably give you a few more pageviews, but it won’t be anything like the difference you’ll see if you go from one post a week, say, to four posts per week.
 This differs from site to site, too, and the only way to find out what the optimum number of posts per week is for YOUR site is to experiment and see what happens.

 On this blog, for instance, I notice a big difference in traffic on the days when I don’t publish something new: even if I use those days to promote older posts instead.
-On The Fashion Police, by contrast, the traffic remains fairly steady, regardless of whether there’s a new post or not.
+On some other blogs I’ve written for, by contrast, the traffic remains fairly steady, regardless of whether there’s a new post or not.
 I wouldn’t know this unless I’d experimented with it, so try out a few different posting schedules and see what happens: you might be surprised.

 Does daily posting make a difference?

 For a lot of bloggers, daily posting seems to be something of a “holy grail” of blogging – it’s often the thing people say they’re aiming for.
 Is it worth doing, though?
 Well, as I said, it all depends on your blog – and yourself, obviously.
 I’ve been posting on a near-daily basis since the start of this year, and it actually wasn’t something I planned: it was just that I’d scaled back the posting schedules on my other two blogs (having experimented with it, and discovered that I didn’t actually need to be posting on them as much as I’d thought I did…), and that gave me extra time to write posts for this one.